SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Not Using Balanced Control and Test Groups

 Control and test groups must have similar traffic levels before testing begins.
-Groups that aren’t similar enough in pre-test traffic introduce bias into results.
+Groups with large differences in pre-test traffic, such as more than a 20-30% gap in average daily clicks, introduce bias into results.

 For example, if your test group contains pages that already receive significantly more traffic than control group pages, this creates an imbalance.
 This imbalance affects the daily average used to measure test results.